namanh11611/namanh11611.github.io/content/post/flask/index.en.md

 ---
-title: "Xây dựng API đơn giản với Flask, demo với Ngrok"
+title: "Building a Simple API with Flask, Demo with Ngrok"
-description: "Tuần vừa rồi anh teamlead seminar về Flask.
-Oh, sao mình thấy thằng này build API nhanh gọn, đơn giản thế, đúng tinh thần của Python."
+description: "Last week, my team lead gave a seminar about Flask.
+Oh, I found this framework builds APIs quickly and simply, true to the spirit of Python."
 date: 2021-01-14T01:03:00+07:00
 slug: flask
 image: flask.webp